-Purple Sage sees new branches growing every season, although most of these die back in the winter.
+Purple sage sees new branches growing every season, although most of these die back in the winter.
 This means that pruning isn't necessary.
 Light pruning, however, particularly of the outer branches, can help the plant to maintain an upright form and encourage healthy growth.
 When the bracts start to fade, removing the heads of the flowers can also help the plant to look a little neater.

 Propagating Purple Sage Bush

-Purple Sage can be propagated from established semi-hardwood cuttings at any time of year.
+Purple sage can be propagated from established semi-hardwood cuttings at any time of year.
 Best results are usually seen if they're taken in the latter part of the year and started off in a greenhouse.
 The established cuttings can then be transplanted out to their permanent site in spring.
 It's also possible to divide existing plants.

-Growing Purple Sage Bush From Seeds
+How to Grow Purple Sage Bush From Seed

-With the right conditions, Purple Sage can establish quickly from seeds.
+With the right conditions, purple sage can establish quickly from seeds.
 To increase the chance of success, they should go through a period of cold stratification and be kept consistently moist until they germinate.